 8. Ram Skull by Scott Camazine

-Now this is another cool design: Scott Camazine took a real CT scan of a ram skull and transformed it into this stunning 3D print with our Prime Gray material.
+Now this is another cool design: Scott Camazine took a real CT scan of a ram skull and transformed it into this stunning 3D print with our Gray Resin material.

 9. Alien by Milos Tutus